$\mathrm{SO}(3)$-homogeneous decomposition of the flag scheme of $\mathrm{SL}_3$ over $\mathbb{Z}\left[1/2\right]$: Introduction

 For a field $F$, we denote its algebraic closure by $\bar{F}$.

 Let $k$ be a commutative ring.
 Let $\CAlg_k^{\red}$ denote the full subcategory of $\CAlg_k$ consisting of reduced $k$-algebras.
 A sheaf on the big affine \'etale site over $k$ will be called an \'etale $k$-sheaf, which will be identified with a copresheaf on $\CAlg_k$ in this paper.
-If necessary, see \cite{MR3495343} Section 2 for the general formalism of sheaves on sites.
-We will regard $k$-schemes as \'etale $k$-sheaves by the restricted Yoneda functor (see \cite{MR3495343} Theorem 4.1.2).
+If necessary, see \cite[Section 2]{MR3495343} for the general formalism of sheaves on sites.
+We will regard $k$-schemes as \'etale $k$-sheaves by the restricted Yoneda functor (see \cite[Theorem 4.1.2]{MR3495343}).
 For a copresheaf $\cF$ on $\CAlg_k$ and a $k$-algebra $R$, we will sometimes identify an element $x\in\cF(R)$ with a natural transformation $\Spec R\to \cF$ of copresheaves by the Yoneda lemma.
 It is evident by definitions that for any homomorphism $k\to k'$ of commutative rings, the base change $-\otimes_k k'$ sends \'etale $k$-sheaves to \'etale $k'$-sheaves.

 For the formalism of quotient by group schemes, we adopt the quotient in the \'etale topology.
-That is, let $k$ be a commutative ring, $X$ be a $k$-scheme, equipped with a right action of a group scheme $G$.
-Then $X/G$ is the \'etale sheafification of the $k$-space defined by $R\mapsto X(R)/G(R)$.
+That is, let $k$ be a commutative ring, $G$ be a group $k$-scheme, and $H\subset G$ be a subsegroup $k$-scheme.
+Then, $G/H$ is the \'etale sheafification of the $k$-space defined by $R\mapsto G(R)/H(R)$.
 See \cite{MR0237513} for the general formalism.
-Although $X/G$ is not represented by a $k$-scheme in general, we will see that the quotients appearing in this paper are representable.
+Although $G/H$ is not represented by a $k$-scheme in general, we will see that the quotients appearing in this paper are representable.